Tom-Stilwell/full_stack_takehome_assignment/README.md

 ## Approach

 ### 1. **Data Fetching**
    - Data is fetched from a mock API endpoint (`/api/data`) using `axios`.
-The data consists of records with various fields and possible validation errors.
-   - I utilized the `useEffect` hook to fetch the data when the component mounts.
+   - I used the `useEffect` hook to fetch the data when the component mounts.
 Any errors during the fetch process are caught and displayed to the user.

 ### 2. **Search & Filter**
    - A search input field allows users to filter records in real time.
 The table filters records based on any field, making it easier to search across multiple columns.